deepset-ai/haystack/proposals/text/5390-embedders.md

 # Drawbacks

-The drawbacks of concept separation between Retrievers and Embedders were discussed in [this proposal](https://github.com/deepset-ai/haystack/blob/main/proposals/text/4370-documentstores-and-retrievers.md) and mainly consist of **migration effort**.
+The drawbacks of separating Retrievers and Embedders were already discussed in [this proposal](https://github.com/deepset-ai/haystack/blob/main/proposals/text/4370-documentstores-and-retrievers.md) and mainly consist of **migration effort**.

-Several ideas were discussed (mostly concerning how to handle queries and Documents in the Embedders) and this seems to be the best approach.
-However, there are some potential cons to consider:
+Regarding the design proposed in this document, there are some potential drawbacks to consider:
   - Proliferation of classes (though they will be small and easy to maintain).
-  - Users need to properly understand which models are appropriate for a task or for embedding queries vs. Documents (see [Different models in the same embedding/retrieval task](#different-models-in-the-same-embeddingretrieval-task)).
-On the other hand, this can help raise their awareness.
+  - Users need to know which models are appropriate for which task (e.g. embedding queries rather than embedding documents, see [Different models in the same embedding/retrieval task](#different-models-in-the-same-embeddingretrieval-task)).
+On the other hand, this approach is more explicit and will help making users aware of problems and tradeoffs related to the topic.

 # Alternatives